Fergarram/fernando.works/src/routes/article-detail/why-I-want-to-build-artificial-minds.md

 > I used to hate school and academia.

-So realizing how the dots connected, it was obvious that I needed to get start working on this again.
+So realizing how the dots connected, it was obvious that I needed to start working on this again.
 But this time, with a different approach.

 ## This is actually spiritual work for me
 I feel kinda hesitant to share this but I think it may be important.
 The reason why I want to build artificial minds is because it connects me to who I am.